serenity-is/docs/tutorials/movies/10-keeping-record-of-the-cast.md

 Now, when you click the Save button, you will not encounter an error.
 However, if you reopen the Matrix entity you just saved, you'll notice that there is no cast entry there.
 What happened to Neo?

-Since this is an unmapped field, the movie Save service simply ignored the CastList property.
+Since this is an unmapped field, the movie save service simply ignored the CastList property.

 You may recall that in a previous section, our GenreList was also an unmapped field, but it worked there.
 This was because we made use of a behavior, LinkedSetRelationBehavior, with that property.
 Here, we are exploring what would happen if we had no such service behavior.